Cloud9Developer/Jellyfin-Newsletter-Plugin/README.md

 Just copy create a folder in your Jellyfin Plugin directory (I named mine Newsletters_alpha) and copy the .dll file to that new folder.

 Once copied, restart Jellyfin and you should see it in your plugins!

+*Note:* I am currently working on getting the Manifest.json file working.
+Once that is completed, users will then be able get updates automatically

 # Issues